I think we can all agree:

-But I wanted to step out of my comfort zone and see if I could achieve my goal without building any links.
+But I wanted to step out of my comfort zone and see if I could achieve my goal without link building.

-So the zero link building challenge was born.
+So the SEO without link building challenge was born.

 Was it possible to rank an SEO blog without using SEO?